Friday, June 1, 2012

 1978: Bruce Springsteen released the album Darkness on the Edge Of Town.

-1978: Crystal Gayle hosted Tom Petty & the Heartbreakers on The Midnight Special.
+1978: Crystal Gayle hosted Tom Petty & the Heartbreakers on The Midnight Special on NBC-TV.

 1979: The debut album from previously unknown Rickie Lee Jones was generating talk and moved into the Top 10 on this date.